top of page

 Nature Camp Counselor: Call of the Wild Camps

 Do you love working with children?
 Do you love the outdoors, nature, and hiking?
 Are you a word lover with a passion for children's books, reading, and writing?
 How about combining your passions into one fun camp counselor job?
-At Inspire Behavioral Learning, LLC, we are looking for a Nature Camp Counselor to work in seasonal nature camps for kids in grades K-5 in the East Bay!
-We seek an enthusiastic, energetic, dynamic and creative camp leader to join us in creating and implementing educational programs outdoors for fall break camp, winter break camps, spring break camp, and summer camps.
-Nature Camp Counselors lead children in outdoor Call of the Wild Camps in Oakland and Berkeley.
-Our nature camps are for kids to hike, read, write, explore, learn, and play in forests of the East Bay!
+At Inspire Behavioral Learning, LLC, we are looking for a Nature Camp Counselor to work in seasonal nature camps for elementary school age kids in grades K-5.
+We seek enthusiastic, energetic, dynamic and creative camp leaders to join us in creating and implementing educational programs outdoors.
+Nature Camp Counselors lead children in outdoor Call of the Wild Camps, day camps in Oakland, Berkeley, and Cupertino.
+Our seasonal fall, winter, spring, and summer nature camps are for kids to hike, read, write, explore, learn, and play in forests of the Bay Area.

 WHO WE ARE: We believe that to inspire learning is to inspire action!
 We believe in experiential education and lifelong learning.
 Inspire Behavioral Learning's mission is to empower people to live happier, more independent and fulfilling lives by achieving their health and educational goals.
 Outdoor educators in Call of the Wild Camps provide a fun, safe alternative to screen addiction; inspire nature connection and curiosity; and foster healthy, positive relationships with flora and fauna in our natural environments.